robarnes/conwayGOL/README.md

 - **geneticConway.py** was the second, and I added the concept of passive/recesive genes, with more information below
 - **nextGenConway.py** is the current, using object oriented code.
 This will eventually run on a 48x48 rgb panel.

 There are two current game modes, which alternate on world resets.
 Cells colors represent either their age or their genetic make up.
-In the genetic side the cells each carry two genes, and recessive genes are tracked.

 **Genetics:**
 In conways game of life an empty/dead 'cell' with three neighbors becomes alive.
 In my code each cell has a color gene, which defines what color it lights up on the rgb display.
 When a new cell is to be born we randomly pick two of the three neighbors to be parents, and do a gene table lookup to see what color it should be.
 Recessive genes are tracked.